 Why Is Pop Culture Obsessed With Turning The Tragedies Of American Dynasties Into Prestige TV & Film?

-They don't have a royal family in the United States.
-They don’t have a large-branching system of nobility, either.
-Instead, they have last names with big connotations.
+We don’t have a royal family in the United States.
+We don’t have a large-branching system of nobility, either.
+Instead, we have last names with big connotations.
 Roosevelt, Kennedy, Coppola — even Kardashian.
 After rising to prominence through their accomplishments or their fortunes, these families become fixtures in American culture.
-As the generations wind on, they follow their descendants’ lives, hear of their weddings and births and deaths, and feel like they know them.
+As the generations wind on, we follow their descendants’ lives, hear of their weddings and births and deaths, and feel like we know them.

 Since the families are firmly situated in the public eye, there’s the temptation to mine the main events in their lives for art, as is happening this month, when dark moments in the Kennedy and Getty family histories are being rendered in painstaking detail for works of pop culture.
-Chappaquiddick, a movie that premieres 6th April, focuses on the tragic car crash that resulted in the death of a 28-year-old woman, and the loss of Ted Kennedy’s presidential aspirations.
-And in the lavish drama Trust, which premiered in the UK on 12th September, 16-year-old John Paul Getty III is kidnapped in Rome – and his grandfather, the richest man in the world, refuses to pay his ransom.
+Chappaquiddick, a movie that premieres April 6, focuses on the tragic car crash that resulted in the death of a 28-year-old woman, and the loss of Ted Kennedy’s presidential aspirations.
+And in the lavish FX drama Trust, which premiered on March 25, 16-year-old John Paul Getty III is kidnapped in Rome – and his grandfather, the richest man in the world, refuses to pay his ransom.
 Not long ago, the same story was told in movie form: All the Money in the World premiered in December 2017.

 Advertisement